tianyi17/tianyi17.github.io/_pages/about.md

 Before attending UMN, I received my bachelor's degree in Civil Engineering from Iowa State University (ISU), where I was advised by Professor [Sri Sritharan](https://www.engineering.iastate.edu/people/profile/sri/) and Professor [Kejin Wang](https://www.engineering.iastate.edu/people/profile/kejinw/) for my undergraduate theses.
 I also hold one master's degree from the University of Washington (UW), advised by Professor [Yinhai Wang](https://www.ce.washington.edu/facultyfinder/yinhai-wang).

-I have worked as an intern/researcher for the following companies/agencies: Huawei Research Lab (US), Washington State Department of Transportation, and China Railway First Group.
+I have worked as an intern/researcher for the following companies/agencies: Futurewei Technologies Research Lab (Seattle), Washington State Department of Transportation, and China Railway First Group.